Imageomics/snakemake-workshop/episodes/01_introduction.md

 - Create Snakemake Workflow that
   - Runs R scripts for filtering and final analysis
   - Runs Machine Learning Components
-  - Efficently processes many files at the same time
+  - Efficiently processes many files at the same time